-A Fraternity of archers that welcomes all
+A Fraternity of Longbow Archers that welcomes all, in all shooting tradtions

 A Fraternity that organizes Europe's Premier International Longbow shoots